griga/workspace-settings-cycler/README.md

 Command should always be `workspace.settings.cycler`.
 You can create multiple keybindings and use the same `command` name.

 **args**
 arguments for the settings you want to toggle.

-**args.id**
-This is the **unique** id/name for the set of settings you want to toggle.

-**args.values**
-This is an array for settings you want to toggle.
-Every item in this array is a simple JavaScript dictionary, the format is like.
+Can be array of configurations or single configuration object.
+Check example above for usage details.
+Configuration is simple JavaScript dictionary, the format is like:

 ```
 {